wp-plugins/editorial-calendar/readme.txt

 == Description ==

-The editorial calendar lets WordPress administrators and editors manage the dates for multiple posts at once.
-You see all of your posts in a calendar view and can arrange them via an easy drag and drop interface.
-The editorial calendar greatly improves any blog that plans posts in advance or takes contributions from multiple users.
+Did you remember to write a post for next Tuesday?
+What about the Tuesday after that?
+WordPress doesn't make it easy to see what posts happen on what days.
+The editorial calendar gives you an overview of your blog and when each post will be available.
+You can drag and drop to move posts, quickly edit posts right in the calendar, and manage your entire blog.

 <a href="http://chrisg.org/drag-and-drop-post-scheduling-with-the-editorial-calendar-wordpress-plugin/">Chris Garret</a> liked the calendar so much he made a <a href="http://www.youtube.com/watch?v=F4BnQZsgtZc&feature=player_embedded" style="font-size: 1.25em">video</a> showing you how to use it.
 Thanks Chris!

-Features:
+<h4>Try it out</h4>
+You don't have to install the calendar to give it a try.
+Just check out the demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.

+<h4>Features</h4>

 1. See all of your posts and when they'll be posted.
 1. Drag and drop to change your post dates.
-1. Edit and arrange post titles.
+1. Quick edit post titles, contents, and times.
 1. Easily see the status of your posts.

+<h4>Make it better</h4>

 The editorial calendar is getting closer and closer to version 1.0.
 We have a few more features to go.
 Thank you to everyone who has helped us improve this plugin with their feedback.
 If you have questions, problems, or idea for new features please let us know at <a href="mailto:wp-edcal@googlegroups.com">wp-edcal@googlegroups.com</a>.